zerothi/sisl/docs/index.rst

 Every use of sisl
 -----------------

-There are different places for getting information on using sisl, here is a short list of places to search/ask for answers:
+There are different places for getting information on using sisl.
+Here is a short list of places to search/ask for answers:

 - This page for the documentation!